This Is What Really Happened When Princess Diana Found Out About Prince Charles’ Affair With Camilla

 The Last Princess Of Wales – Part (4): "She was a bit of a sloane ranger and she had a little red metro I believe, I used to see her in that, and she had a habit of keeping her head down to the floor so nobody could actually catch what she was saying because everything was in the press, if she said anything."
 Then, after three months of speculation, came the news everyone had been waiting for.
 "So, Prince Charles has chosen his bride, the future queen, and her name is no surprise.
 The prince proposed to Lady Diana Spencer three weeks ago.
 She's accepted, she says 'without hesitation'."
 Across Wales, millions of people tuned into the television to see their future princess unveiled ■ آخر أميرة ﻹمارة ويلز – الجزء (4): "كانت تنتمي للطبقة اﻷرستقراطية الثرية وتقود سيارة مترو صغيرة حمراء على ما أعتقد، واعتادت أن تنحني برأسها نحو اﻷسفل حتى لا تتمكن الصحافة من فهم ما تقول أو الحصول على تصريح منها، ﻷن كل شيء كان ينشر في الصحف، أعني إذا قالت شيئا." لاحقا، بعد مضي ثلاثة أشهر من التوقعات والتخمينات، تم اﻹعلان عن الخبر الذي كان ينتظره الجميع. "وأخيرا، اختار اﻷمير تشارلز عروسه والملكة المستقبلية، واسمها ليس مفاجئا. طلب اﻷمير يد الليدي ديانا سبنسر للزواج قبل ثلاثة أسابيع، وقد قبلت 'من دون تردد' كما قالت." حول إمارة ويلز، شاهد ملايين الناس أميرتهم المستقبلية بعدما كشف عنها الستار عبر شاشات التلفزيون ■ #princessdianaforevervideos #princessdianaforever #princessofwales #princessdiana #gb #hertruestory #kensingtonpalace #uk #thebritishroyalfamily #theroyalfamily #thebritishmonarchy #queenofhearts #instagood #instaroyal #instalike #di #fashionicon #peoplesprincess #style #glamorous #icon #foreveryoung #uk #الأميرة_ديانا #أميرة_ويلز #أميرة_القلوب #فيديو_اﻷميرة_ديانا_لﻷبد #الأميرة_ديانا_لﻷبد #بريطانيا #لندن #أميرة_الشعب

-Camilla’s response was: “You’ve got everything you ever wanted.
+Camilla’s response was, “You’ve got everything you ever wanted.
 You’ve got all the men in the world fall in love with you and you’ve got two beautiful children, what more do you want?”

-“I want my husband”, the Princess replied.
+“I want my husband,” the princess replied.

 “The voice inside me had said, ‘just go for it,'” she later said to Morton for his book, which would rip the lid off many of the secrets within the royal family.

-The Jessica Jayne book also alleges that Prince Charles argued with his wife for treated Parker Bowles in such a manner and reportedly later, called his mistress to apologize for his wife’s behavior.
+The Jessica Jayne book also alleges that Prince Charles argued with his wife for treating Parker Bowles in such a manner and reportedly later called his mistress to apologize for his wife’s behavior.

 View this post on Instagram